nodejs/node/doc/api/packages.md

 These user conditions can be enabled in Node.js via the [`--conditions` flag][].

-The following condition definitions are currently endorsed by Node.js:
+The following condition definitions are currently endorsed by Node.js, and are _listed in order from most to least specific, as conditions should be used._

+* `"types"` - can be used by typing systems to resolve the typing file for the given export, possible since the interface should be the same for all variations. _This condition should always be included first._
+* `"deno"` - indicates a variation for the Deno platform.
 * `"browser"` - any environment which implements a standard subset of global browser APIs available from JavaScript in web browsers, including the DOM APIs.
-* `"deno"` - indicates a variation for the Deno platform.
 * `"development"` - can be used to define a development-only environment entry point, for example to provide additional debugging context such as better error message when running in a development mode. _Must always be mutually exclusive with `"production"`._
 * `"production"` - can be used to define a production environment entry point. _Must always be mutually exclusive with `"development"`._
-* `"types"` - can be used by typing systems to resolve the typing file for the given export, possible since the interface should be the same for all variations. _This condition should always be included first._

 The above user conditions can be enabled in Node.js via the [`--conditions` flag][].